Shreyasgarodi/Shreyask142002/README.md

 - 🔭 I’m currently working on python.
 - 🌱 I’m currently learning everything...🤣
-- 👯 I’m looking to collaborate with NASA🤣
+- 👯 I’m looking to collaborate with tech field🤣
 - ⚡ Fun fact: I like to travel n explore

 ### Connect with me: